 Born in Berlin in 1965, Brandenburg grew up in Texas and Germany.
 In the early 1990s he shot to fame with his forceful graphite drawings, and within a very short time he rose to the top league of the young German art scene.
-Today, his works are included in collections such as that of MoMA/New York, German Bank, Berlin Copper Engraving Museum, Hamburg Kunsthalle and Frankfurt Museum of Modern Art, and have been exhibited in international museums, most recently (2009/2010) in the group exhibitions The End of the Line: Attitudesin Drawing (Hayward Gallery/London, Middlesbrough Institute of Modern Art, The Bluecoat/Liverpool, City Museum and Art Gallery/Bristol and Fruitmarket Gallery/Edinburgh), Compass in Hand: Selections from The Judith Rothschild Foundation Contemporary Drawings Collection (MoMA/New York) and Linie Linea (Kunstmuseum/Bonn).
+Now his works are included in collections such as that of MoMA New York, German Bank, Judith Rothschild Foundation, Berlin Copper Engraving Museum, Hamburg Kunsthalle, and Frankfurt Museum of Modern Art, and exhibited in international museums.
+Our exhibition comprises 16 drawings, all from the past twelve months, presented in a room painted completely black and lit with black light.